Institute of Chartered Accountants of Sierra Leone

 - SMO 2: International Education Standards

 The ICASL Act of 1988 empowers the institute to establish initial and continuing professional development requirements (IPD and CPD, respectively) for professional accountants.
 In order to use the designation of Chartered Accountant, (ACA(SL)) as conferred by ICASL, candidates must complete a program of professional accountancy education, have three years of practical experience and receive a recommendation from the partner or firm where they completed their practical experience, and pass final examinations.
 According to a joint agreement with the ICASL, the Association of Chartered Certified Accountants (ACCA) is responsible for the delivery of the accountancy education program and administering the final examinations.
+ICASL can deliver computer-based examinations to students for the ACCA exam.
 As reported by the ACCA, its IPD programming aligns with the 2015 revised IES.

 ICASL, in partnership with ICAN, is also offering an Accounting Technician (AT) qualification to graduates who have passed the Association of Accountancy Bodies of West Africa’s Accounting Technician Scheme, West Africa.
 Graduates of the ATSWA may proceed to the ICAN CA qualification or the ACCA’s CPA qualification.
 ICASL is working with tuition providers to teach toward the ATWSA examination content to better support students although it notes that getting textbooks and study materials for students is a challenge.
+In October 2019, ICASL entered into talks with the Institute of Public Administration and Management (IPAM), which is a part of the University of Sierra Leone, to sign an MoU that would enable students of IPAM to study toward the ATSWA.
 Presently, the ICASL does not have the resources to hold its own examination on Sierra Leone’s business and legal requirements to ensure that candidates who hold the diploma from ACCA or foreign institutes have knowledge of these areas.
 The ATSWA is intended to help mitigate this as it is more tailored to the regional context although the ICASL has a long-term objective to hold examinations that emphasize competencies over theory.

 The institute notes that most candidates are working while studying for their CPA qualification and fulfill their practical experience requirement in this way.
 ICASL has helped place some students who have already passed examinations with employers.